mloporchio/MultiTokenAnalysis/data/README.md

 To run the experiments, please make sure to download and extract it within this directory, so that the file `erc1155_transfers.json` is available.

-The current directory also includes a TSV file, named `erc20-721_stats.tsv.xz` compressed using the XZ utility (https://tukaani.org/xz).
+The current directory also includes a TSV file, called `erc20-721_stats.tsv.xz` and compressed using the XZ utility (https://tukaani.org/xz).
 This file records the number of ERC-20 and ERC-721 transfer events triggered for each block, as such information is used for comparison with the ERC-1155 standard within the paper.
 To use this file in the analysis, please make sure to decompress it using the XZ utility,